-Once you know how much you can borrow and the deposit required, you need to select a mortgage.
-Use this checklist to help you compare and decide which mortgage features are the most important to you.
+Once you know how much you can borrow and the deposit required, you need to compare the mortgages available on the market.
+This means looking at more than just mortgage rates and making sure you pick a product that makes sense for your lifestyle.
+Use this checklist to help you compare and decide which mortgage features are most important to you.

 - 1. Do you want a repayment or interest-only mortgage?

 - 2. Do you want fixed monthly payments?

 - 3. Compare more than just the rate